johnnymo87/minecraft-ec2/README.md

 white-list=true
 enforce-whitelist=true
 ```

+For advice on what to change about `server.properties` for performance reasons, read [this guide](https://github.com/YouHaveTrouble/minecraft-optimization).

 #### ops.json
 I created an `ops.json` file to give Livia and myself the ability to use commands, (e.g. [disabling the day night cycle](https://www.digminecraft.com/game_commands/stop_time.php)), and to whitelist our accounts (ops are automatically whitelisted).
 The `level` attribute refers to [permissions](https://minecraft.fandom.com/wiki/Permission_level).